Graylog2/documentation/pages/sidecar.rst

 ``collector_configuration_directory`` directory for each collector backend.
 E.g. if you assigned a Filebeat collector you will find a
 ``filebeat.yml`` file in that directory.
 All changes have to be made in the Graylog web interface.
 Every time the Sidecar detects an update to its configuration it will rewrite the corresponding collector configuration file.
-So it doesn't make sense to manually edit those files.
+Manually editing these files is not recommended.

 Every time a collector configuration file is changed the collector process is restarted.
 The Sidecar takes care of the collector processes and reports the status back to the web interface